Should you give up on your dream to become a doctor?

 I’ll give my usual quick answer first… then a more detailed version.

 “First, no one can tell you what to do.
 This is a personal decision.
 If your dream is to become a doctor and nothing else in your life will ever make you happy, then don’t give up.
 Don’t let someone talk you out of it.
 Make the best of your application and focus on the major aspects.
 If your GPA is poor, you need to kill the MCAT.
 If your MCAT is poor, you need a strong GPA and some decent extracurriulars.
-If both the MCAT and GPA aren’t great, you’ll need the rest of your application to be absolutely spectacular, with research, shadowing, and volunteering activies.
+If both the MCAT and GPA aren’t great, you’ll need the rest of your application to be absolutely spectacular.
+Go heavy with research, shadowing, and volunteering activities.
 And at the end of the day if you could be happy as a nurse, physician assistant, nurse practitioner, or other healthcare provider – strongly consider that if eventually faced with few options to become a physician.
 But there is always hope for you, and the chances are NEVER ZERO, you just might have a tougher or longer road ahead.”

 I like that basic answer because it stays positive, while acknowledges it will be harder for the applicant in question.
 I give out some version of it out probably once a week.
 The better answer of course, is much more complex.

-On #LifeofaMedStudent, I love to focus on the the optimistic and share the success stories.
+On #LifeofaMedStudent, I love to focus on the optimistic and share the success stories.
 I also highlight failures when I see them, though it is a lot more uncommon for the failures to be out in the open public.
 Twitter itself seems to be dominated by truly inspiring physicians who matched despite being from Caribbean schools, or those who are now easily graduating after getting in with below 3.0 GPAs and low MCAT scores.
 We all know that doctor who struggled and struggled, took the long or difficult road, but are now happily practicing.
 Those are the stories we all love to read.

 But I think someone has to write the tough posts as well and highlight the “warning: results aren’t typical” aspect of it.
 Because often results sometimes AREN’T great – there just aren’t as many blogs dedicated to it.